braajlan/War-card-game/README.md

 # War-card-game

-A worksheet of the original war card game in the playing cards.
+coding the backend original war card game in the playing cards.
 Example of how it works in video below: https://www.youtube.com/watch?v=03s-hH-DE7E